michaelgt04/react-boilerplate/README.md

 is maintained by Facebook.
 It does some awesome work behind the scenes to optimize installing your packages (notice how much quicker it installs), as well as creating a `yarn.lock` file to manage dependencies.

-This setup also has testing for you as well so that you can build up your skills Karma Enzyme testing!
+This setup also has testing for you as well so that you can build up your skills with Karma Enzyme testing!

 Have fun creating your side projects!